Meet the Trustees

 Enjoy your bees

-Education Secretary – Huw Evans
+Trustee & Education Secretary : – Huw Evans

 I have been a head gamekeeper for over 35 years, with much emphasis on conservation, wildlife and habitat control.
 Although my interest in bees started during my school days, like many other beekeepers it took me a long time before I ventured into keeping my own bees, in fact it was the bees that came to me.
 During the summer of 2011 a swarm of bees moved into a cavity under the roof of my bay window.
 A friendly neighbour and a local beekeeper helped me to re house them into a borrowed hive, and my bee keeping journey had begun.